EHDEN/CatalogueExport/README.md

 CatalogueExport
 ===============
-Exports the data from the OMOP-CDM that is necessary for the EHDEN Data Catalogue
+Exports the data from the OMOP-CDM that is necessary for the EHDEN Database Catalogue

 Vignette: [Running CatalogueExport on Your CDM](https://github.com/EHDEN/CatalogueExport/raw/master/vignettes/RunningCatalogueExport.pdf) (To Add)